 Often combining two of these ideas works well too.
 The empathy example also includes an intriguing statistic, storytelling and an upcoming solution!
 Do you have a go-to approach to writing on a difficult topic?
 I’d love to hear about it in the comments below or on this post on Facebook.

 Never miss another post from Web Writing Advice.
-Get email updates once a week by subscribing.
+Get email updates by subscribing.
 As a bonus, I’ll send you my free e-book, “18 Ways to Increase Online Writing Productivity and Earnings”.
 Thank you for reading! ~ Angela